vitaly-t/manakin/README.md

 Colors can be set either locally, or globally - for the `console` object.

-You can use the existing `console.error` + `console.warn` methods as always, and then add `manakin` later, which will only change their output color, but never the format.
+You can use all the existing console methods as usual, and then add `manakin` later, which will only change their output color, but never the format.

 <br/>